Azure/bellhop/docs/README.md

 ## Required Tags for all services
-Bellhop operates based on service tags.
+Bellhop operates based on resource tags.
 Some of the required tags will be common between Azure services, and some tags will be specific to the resource you would like Bellhop to scale.
-Resource specific tags will be discussed in detail on that resources page: [Scaler Modules](./scalers/modules/README.md)
+Resource specific tags will be discussed in detail in the [Scaler Modules](/scaler/modules/README.md) section.

 Bellhop Common Tags:
 ```